-Michael White is the Robert E. Turner Distinguished Professor of Population Studies at Brown University, where he is also Professor of Sociology and Director (as of 1 July 2016) of the initiative in Spatial Structures in the Social Sciences.
+Michael White is the Robert E. Turner Distinguished Professor of Population Studies at Brown University, where he is also Professor of Sociology and Director of the initiative in Spatial Structures in the Social Sciences.
 Previously at Brown, he served as Chair of the Sociology Department and as director of the Population Studies and Training Center.
 White is a fellow of the American Association for the Advancement of Science and Honorary Research Professor in the Faculty of Health Sciences at the University of the Witwatersrand, South Africa.
-He currently serves on the advisory board of the Asian Demographic Research Institute (Shanghai), and he is an associate editor of Demography.
+He currently serves on the advisory boards of the Asian Demographic Research Institute (Shanghai) and the Research Centre on Migration and Mobility at the Chinese University of Hong Kong.
+He is an associate editor of Demography.
 Prior to arriving at Brown in 1989, White taught at Princeton University’s Woodrow Wilson School of Public and International Affairs and was a Senior Research Associate at the Urban Institute in Washington DC.

-White’s research covers a wide array of topics within the broad area of migration and population distribution: from urban residential segregation, to rural-urban migration in developing societies, to contemporary international migration and immigrant assimilation.
+White's research covers a wide array of topics within the broad area of migration and population distribution: from urban residential segregation, to rural-urban migration in developing societies, to contemporary international migration and immigrant assimilation.
 White’s publications reflect his combination of sociology, demography, and public policy interests.
-He is editor of the International Handbook of Population Distribution and Migration (Springer, 2016), a 26 chapter compendium of knowledge on the subject with contributions from leading scholars around the world.
-Other recent books include Achieving Anew: How New Immigrants Do in American Schools, Jobs, and Neighborhoods (with J Glick; Russell Sage, 2009; Otis Dudley Duncan Prize) and The Dynamics of Migration, Health and Livelihoods (co-edited with M Collinson, K Adazu, and S Findley; Ashgate, 2009).
+He is editor of the International Handbook of Population Distribution and Migration (Springer 2016), a 26 chapter compendium of knowledge on the subject with contributions from leading scholars around the world.
+Other books include Achieving Anew: How New Immigrants Do in American Schools, Jobs, and Neighborhoods (with J Glick; Russell Sage 2009) and The Dynamics of Migration, Health and Livelihoods (co-edited with M Collinson, K Adazu, and S Findley; Ashgate 2009).

-Migration and Health in South Africa.
+Migration, Population Distribution, and Development.
 White continues an active collaboration involving colleagues at Brown and the University of the Witwatersrand, South Africa.
 This project examines the relationships among migration, urbanization, and health outcomes in South Africa.
 The project follows both residents and migrants from a rural district in northeastern South Africa.
 White and his international, interdisciplinary team aim to understand the individual, household, and village level characteristics that predict migration and the nature of the links between rural original and urban destination.
-Many health conditions, such as HIV/AIDS and emerging non-communicable diseases, are influenced by the access to care among of circulating migrants and the quality of ties between the migrant and the home community.
-This work has been supported by the US NIH (CFAR), the Medical Research Council of South Africa, Brown University, and the University of the Witwatersrand.
+Many health conditions, such as HIV/AIDS and emerging non-communicable diseases, are influenced by access to care for circulating migrants and the quality of ties between the migrant and the home community.
+This work is supported by the US NIH [1R01HD083374-01A1 Migration, Urbanization and Health in a Transition Setting], the Medical Research Council of South Africa, Brown University, and the University of the Witwatersrand.

 Selected Papers and Publications on this topic